-- New direct tax amnesty scheme introduced under which the taxpayer can pay 100% of the disputed tax by March 31st, 2020 to get complete waiver of interest and penalty.
-Opting this scheme post March 31st will require payment of additional amount over and above the disputed tax
+- New direct tax amnesty scheme introduced under which the taxpayer can pay 100% of the disputed tax by March 31st, 2020 to get a complete waiver of interest and penalty.
+Opting this scheme post-March 31st will require payment of additional amount over and above the disputed tax

 B. Withholding Tax / Tax Collected at Source

 - Withholding tax rate for payment of fee for technical services to resident reduced from 10% to 2%.
 No change in withholding tax rate for professional fee payment